 Funding for this program has been provided by the Reform On Campus grant program of the Men of Reform Judaism.

 All questions regarding the Reform on Campus grant should be directed to email@example.com.
-URJ Staff will review your grant application before submitting it to the Reform on Campus Grant Committee.
-The Reform on Campus Grant Committee determines all grant awards.
+Your grant application will be reviewed before submitting it to the Reform on Campus Grant Committee which determines all grant awards.